vidaud/seta/seta-doc/docs/user-guide/configuration/webApp.md

-# Setup
-SeTA has two user interfaces:

-- Web App: Allows the user to interact through the Web page with the content in a Web browser, which acts as a client.

-- API: An Application Programming Interface exposing data and functionality in a consistent format.

-## Web App
 The SeTA Web App is a user-friendly interface that allows the user to access the content in a Web browser.

 <figure markdown>